grammyjs/website/site/docs/guide/deployment-types.md

 #### Why Ending a Webhook Request Early Is Also Dangerous

 You can configure `webhookCallback` to not throw an error after the timeout, but instead end the webhook request early, even though your middleware is still running.
-You can do this by passing `'return'` as a third argument to `webhookCallback`, instead of the default value `'throw'`.
+You can do this by passing `"return"` as a third argument to `webhookCallback`, instead of the default value `"throw"`.
 However, while this behavior has some valid use cases, such a solution usually causes more problems than it solves.

 Remember that once you respond to a webhook request, Telegram will send the next update for that chat.